Assembly of Constructible Factorization Algebras: Background on Weiss cosheaves

 These arise from the punctured cubical diagram \eqref{eq:cubical-Cech} by left Kan extension along the tautological map

 that sends \(\emptyset\neq I\subset \beta\) to the nonempty set \(I\) with the linear order induced from \(\beta\).

 Since this left Kan extension does not change the colimit, the respective colimits over the ordered \v{C}ech nerves again compute the value of \(\Aa\) on the precover \(\Va\).
-Note that since the comparison between ordered and unorderd \v{C}ech nerves passes through the punctured cubical diagram, it only holds if all maps \(V_i\to U\) of the cover are monomorphisms. \item In the case where the target category \(\targetcat\) is stable (such as the derived category of an abelian category), one can further invoke the Dold--Kan correspondence to replace the colimit of the aforementioned (semi-)simplicial objects by totalizations of the associated chain complexes obtained by taking alternating sums of the face maps. \end{enumerate} \end{rem}
+Note that since the comparison between ordered and unorderd \v{C}ech nerves passes through the punctured cubical diagram, it only holds if all maps \(V_i\to U\) of the cover are monomorphisms. \item {\mathrm{N}_{\mathrm{DK}}} {\mathrm{tot}} In the case where the target \(\infty\)-category \(\targetcat\) is additive (for example, the derived category of an abelian category) one can invoke the Dold--Kan correspondence (see \cite{WaldeDK})

+which maps a simplicial object to its connective chain complex of normalized chains.
+Computing the colimit of an (ordered or unordered) \v{C}ech nerve then just amounts to totalizing its associated chain complex. \footnote{ One way to see this is to note that the Dold--Kan equivalence identifies the full subcategories of constant simplicial objects and \(0\)-truncated chain complexes (see \cite[Corollary~7.1.7]{WaldeDK}), hence intertwines the left adjoints \(\colim_\Delta\colon \Fun(\Delta^\op,\targetcat)\to \targetcat\) and \(\tot\colon \Chconn{\targetcat}\to \targetcat\) to the respective inclusions. } \end{enumerate} \end{rem}

 \begin{war} It might seem more natural to normalize the unordered \v{C}ech nerve as the semi-simplicial object

 i.e., by throwing out index sequences with \emph{any} duplicated indices, not just adjacent ones.
 However, this would yield the \emph{wrong} colimit: for example, if \(\Va=\{V_1,V_2\}\) is the degenerate 2-element cover of \(U\) with \(V_1=U=V_2\), this formula would yield the colimit over the diagram